Glossary of Myeloma Terms and Definitions

 Spinal cord: A long, thin, tubular bundle of nervous tissue and support cells that extends from the brain.
 The brain and spinal cord together make up the central nervous system.
 The spinal cord begins at the occipital bone and extends down to the space between the first and second lumbar vertebrae.

-Spine: The spine is divided into four main regions.
-The neck region is known as the cervical spine, comprised of 7 vertebrae, abbreviated as C1 through C7 (top to bottom).
-The chest region is known as the thoracic spine, consisting of 12 vertebrae, T1 through T12.
-The lumbar spine in the lower back is comprised of 5 vertebrae, L1 through L5.
-Below the lumbar spine is the sacrum, a triangular-shaped bone comprised of 5 fused segments, S1 through S5.
-The sacrum is inserted like a wedge between the hip bones, with its bottom part connecting with the coccyx (tailbone).
+Spine: The spine is the collection of bones that make up the neck and back.
+It is divided into four main regions: The cervical spine (neck region) is comprised of 7 vertebrae, abbreviated as C1 through C7 (top to bottom).
+The thoracic spine (chest region) is comprised of 12 vertebrae, T1 through T12.
+The lumbar spine (lower back) is comprised of 5 vertebrae, L1 through L5.
+Below the lumbar spine is the sacrum, a triangular-shaped bone located below the lumbar spine and above the coccyx (tailbone).
+See “Sacrum.”

 Stable disease: This describes patients who have some response to treatment but with < 25% improvement or progression in protein level.
 With slow-moving myeloma, stabilization can last for many years.